Headhunterz: 2008: Headhunterz & Wildstylez Presents: Project One

 In 2008, Headhunterz had his first collaboration with fellow Scantraxx artist Wildstylez.
-Their First song "Blame It On the Music / Project 1" released in March and proved a success.
+Their first song "Blame It on the Music / Project 1" was released in March and proved a success.
 It also provided the impetus for the launch of a new project and debut album for the pair, Project One.
-Finishing in under three months, producing an average of one track a week, Headhunterz and Wildstylez completed their 13 track debut album, Headhunterz & Wildstylez Present: Project One.
+Finishing in under three months, producing an average of one track a week, Headhunterz and Wildstylez completed their 13-track debut album, Headhunterz & Wildstylez Present: Project One.
 The album was planned to debut at In Qontrol in a special one-hour set, showcasing the album.
 This performance was cancelled when Headhunterz suffered appendicitis.
-The Album debuted at Defqon.1 2008, and was officially released shortly after in both CD and Digital formats on 25 July with Dutch graphical designer, Ruud van Eijk providing the artwork.
-Project One was well received in the Hardstyle community with tracks such as '"Life Beyond Earth", "The Art of Creation", "The Story Unfolds", "Best of Both Worlds" and "Fantasy or Reality" all proving to be successes on the dance floor.
-The Album was a defining influence on the direction Hardstyle would take in the years to come, with its emphasis on synth based trance influenced melodies and heavy use of pitched kicks.
+The album debuted at Defqon.1 2008, and was officially released shortly after on both CD and digital formats on 25 July with Dutch graphical designer Ruud van Eijk providing the artwork.
+Project One contained tracks such as "Life Beyond Earth", "The Art of Creation", "The Story Unfolds", "Best of Both Worlds" and "Fantasy or Reality" all proving to be successes on the dance floor.
+The album was a defining influence on the direction hardstyle would take in the years to come, with its emphasis on synth based trance influenced melodies and heavy use of pitched kicks.
 A Project One Tour followed along with 6 full-length album samplers and 1 remix sampler, all released on Scantraxx Reloaded.
-Along with Project One, Headhunterz had three solo releases that included popular tracks "Just Say My Name", "Subsonic" and "Reloaded Part 2" all on Scantraxx Reloaded, along with a first collaboration with Italian Hardstyle DJ Tatanka, "Call It Music".
+Along with Project One, Headhunterz had three solo releases that included the tracks "Just Say My Name", "Subsonic" and "Reloaded Part 2" all on Scantraxx Reloaded, along with a collaboration with Italian hardstyle DJ Tatanka, "Call It Music".